Dozens heard Amelia Earhart’s final, chilling pleas for help, researchers say

 Elgen Long, a Navy combat veteran and an expert on Earhart’s disappearance, wrote a book saying her plane crashed into the Pacific and sank.

 Gillespie said he believes that evidence supporting his Gardner Island theory is adding up.
 He believes that the messages sent out over those six days were by Earhart and, occasionally, Noonan.
-He believes that bones found on Gardner island in 1940 belonged to Earhart, but were misidentified and discarded.
+He believes that bones found on Gardner Island in 1940 belonged to Earhart, but were misidentified and discarded.
 He believes that Amelia Earhart died marooned on an island after her plane was sucked into the Pacific Ocean.

 But he realizes that the public needs more than his tide tables and extrapolations from data that predates World War II.